Tesher: Upbringing

-Raised in Regina, Saskatchewan, Tesher was influenced by his Indian heritage as well as his Canadian upbringing.
+Born and raised in Regina, Saskatchewan, Tesher is a Hindu of Punjabi descent.
+He was influenced by his Indian heritage as well as his Canadian upbringing.
 Growing up listening to Indian as well as Western hip hop music, Tesher began to fuse Bollywood and hip-hop songs together and create mashups from a young age.
 Later, he also began to incorporate bhangra, R&B, pop, reggaeton, house, and salsa music into his songs.

 Early mashups and remixes

 Tesher began uploading his remixes to YouTube and SoundCloud when he was in high school.
 Around the years 2012 to 2014, he was known in particular for making country remixes.

 In 2016, Tesher produced the official Bhangra mix of "Kar Gayi Chull" from the soundtrack of Bollywood film Kapoor and Sons for Sony Music India.
 The remix, featuring a snippet of vocals from Tesher's sister, was performed by actress Alia Bhatt at Femina Miss India 2017.

-Some early mashups he created were Drake's "Back to Back" with Florence and the Machine's "Delilah" (2015), Drake's "KMT" with XXXTentacion's "Look At Me" (2017), and Ariana Grande's "7 Rings" with songs including "My Favorite Things" from The Sound of Music, Notorious B.I.G.'s "Gimme the Loot" and Soulja Boy's "Pretty Boy Swag" (2010).
+Some early mashups he created were Pharrell's "Hunter" and Que's "OG Bobby Johnson"(2014).
+Drake's "Back to Back" with Florence and the Machine's "Delilah" (2015), Drake's "KMT" with XXXTentacion's "Look At Me" (2017), and Ariana Grande's "7 Rings" with songs including "My Favorite Things" from The Sound of Music, Notorious B.I.G.'s "Gimme the Loot" and Soulja Boy's "Pretty Boy Swag" (2010).

-In 2020, his 2019 remix "Old Town Road vs Ramta Jogi" combining Sukhwinder Singh’s "Ramta Jogi" and Lil Nas X’s "Old Town Road" went viral on TikTok as a sound accompanying a milk drinking challenge.
+In 2020, his 2019 remix "Old Town Road vs Ramta Jogi" combining Sukhwinder Singh's "Ramta Jogi" and Lil Nas X's "Old Town Road" went viral on TikTok as a sound accompanying a milk drinking challenge.